jvacca/spotmefy2/README.md

 Bugs:

-- rendering images break when some dimensions are unavailable
-- filter out remastered and deluxe editions of albums in Artist View
+- filter out "duplicate" albums
-- fix artist image too big and positioned erroneously

 Maybe
 - move player to inside the AlbumTracksView and Playlist components to avoid restructuring routing